Winston D. Munnings

 My professional background is in diplomacy.
 I spent nearly twenty years as a Diplomat in the Foreign Service of the Commonwealth of The Bahamas, briefly serving as an Alternate Bahamas Representative to the Organization of American States (OAS) in Washington, D.C., from 1984 to 1986.

-Throughout my diplomatic career, I have had the privilege of serving two separate tours at the Embassy of The Bahamas in Washington, D.C.
-My first term, from 1974 to 1980, was as Third Secretary and Vice Consul, a significant period following the Bahamas' independence in 1973, just six months earlier.
+Throughout my diplomatic career, I have had the privilege of serving two separate tours of duty at the Embassy of The Bahamas in Washington, D.C.
+My first term, from 1974 to 1980, was as Third Secretary & Vice Consul, a significant period following the Bahamas' independence in 1973, just six months earlier.
 In this role, and as the Embassy's Information Officer, I had the opportunity to engage in U.S. diplomacy.
 I helped convey important information and build key relationships in the U.S. Congress and Senate, which were vital for the growth of the newly independent Caribbean Island nation.

-After that, I held other diplomatic roles at the Bahamas' Consulate-General in Miami, Florida, first as Consul from 1986 to 1988, then as Consul General (Head of Mission) until I was recalled after the Free National Movement (FNM) convincingly defeated the then-governing Progressive Liberal Party (PLP) during the historic 1992 General Election.
+After that, I held other diplomatic positions at the Bahamas' Consulate-General in Miami, Florida, first as Consul from 1986 to 1988, then as Consul General (Head of Mission) until I was recalled after the Free National Movement (FNM) defeated the then-governing Progressive Liberal Party (PLP) during the historic 1992 General Election.

 This passion motivated me to pursue formal education in Photography, earning a Diploma in Professional Photography from the New York Institute of Photography.
 Additionally, I earned a Diploma in Applied Photography from the Art Institute of Fort Lauderdale (A School of Professional Studies).